 Bob Harris is a land use and real estate attorney who helps landowners strategically improve the use and value of their real estate.
-He represents commercial and residential landowners before planning commissions, courts, government agencies, and elected officials to obtain development approvals and protect land use rights in Montgomery County, Maryland and surrounding jurisdictions.
+He represents commercial, residential, and institutional landowners before planning commissions, courts, government agencies, and elected officials to obtain development approvals and protect land use rights in Montgomery County, Maryland and surrounding jurisdictions.

 Bob advises and represents clients in land development and real estate, including master planning, zoning, subdivision, site plans, and special exceptions.
 This includes advocating in legislative matters at both local and state levels, and participating in court proceedings.
 He is experienced in issues like smart growth, traffic management, adequate public facilities controls, public infrastructure, mixed-use planned development, environmental issues, urban design, affordable housing, real estate taxation, and historic preservation.

 When he’s not working, Bob, who was raised in Montgomery County, enjoys being outdoors.
 He is an avid skier, and has been to more than 40 resorts in five different countries.
 He also plays golf and bikes.
 After a workout, he takes pleasure in good food and wine; fortunately, his wife is a gourmet cook.